 This anecdote illustrates just how important emotionally intelligent communication is to a family business.
 Words must be chosen carefully.
 For example, the adult children who are inheriting a business often cringe when a parent refers to them as “the kids.”
 At the same time, employees bristle when adult children call the boss “Mom,” “Dad,” or “Uncle Harry” on the shop floor or in the office.
 These terms only accentuate the distinction between family and staff.

 Generally, employees are keenly aware that they aren’t family, but families aren’t always aware of how their decisions impact employees.
 According to Sessions, it all comes back to communication.
 It’s critically important that owners and employees have an open channel of communication where employees can express what they’re thinking and feeling, and owners can listen.
+(Related: A strong team: At the intersection of strategy & tactics)

 “Many bosses are accustomed to talking rather than listening,” he said.
 “They have to learn how to have a dialogue.”